babarrett/g80-9009/breakoutbox-decoded.md

     15 grounded     Note: NOT connected to HOST-SYSTEM connector.
 ```

-Almost All Known, none very interesting:
+Much is known, none is very interesting:
 ```
     Only 12V ever used on the board.
-(Well, +5V can come in from the Sun connector or the 5V regulator, butthose are minor.)
+(Well, +5V can come in from the Sun connector or the 5V regulator, but those are minor.)
     None of the pins go anywhere else on the board.
-    Therefore, the ONLY use for the host connector for our application is 12V power (and ground) in.
+    Therefore, the ONLY known use for the host connector for our application is 12V power (and ground) to the kbd.
 ```

 ### AK125-Desk-PC-Workstation